royalapplications/docs/src/r2021/scripting/server/Get-RoyalServerLicense.md

 ### RoyalServer.PowerShell.RoyalServerConfig

 The configuration needed to talk to Royal Server.
-Use New-RoyalServerConfig to specify this.
+Use `New-RoyalServerConfig` to specify this.

 ## OUTPUTS

+### RoyalServer.PowerShell.RoyalServerPowerShellResponse

+For information on how to work with a `RoyalServerPowerShellResponse` look [here](./index.html#working-with-royal-server-responses).

 ## NOTES